 It depends on what you want to sell, how you want to deliver it, what your budget is like, and what kind of marketing strategies you want to implement within your software system.

-If you’re starting a new business and you’re interested in building your own very powerful media platform that allows you to market and sell products or online programs using content marketing and a “media not marketing” approach, Rainmaker should be in the top position on your list of solutions to consider.
+I will say this though: if you’re starting a new business and you’re interested in building your own very powerful platform that allows you to market and sell products, services like coaching, and online programs using content marketing (like blogging and podcasts), Rainmaker should be in the top position on your list of solutions to consider.
 It’s designed, from the ground up, to do exactly (or probably very, very close to) what you’re wanting to do.

-There are dozens and dozens of other cases I could think of where Rainmaker could either be the best solution for you right now, or where it might be better for you to pause and evaluate other options too.
+There are dozens of other cases I could think of where Rainmaker could be the best solution for you right now, and a few where it might be better for you to pause and evaluate other options as well.

-The best thing to do is 1) to make sure you go through my tour, as well as the pro and con lists, above and see if the pros outweigh the cons for your specific needs, and 2) sign up to take Rainmaker for a free trial and see for yourself it it will meet (or exceed) your needs.
+The best thing to do is 1) to make sure you go through my tour, as well as the great and not-so-great lists above and see if the pros outweigh the cons for your specific needs, and 2) sign up to take Rainmaker for a free trial and see for yourself it it will meet (or exceed) your needs.

-Okay, so, I think I broke my record for the longest blog post I’ve ever written.
-I hope you’ve found this review to be super helpful to you.
+Okay, I hope you’ve found this review to be super helpful.

 Deciding on software for your business can be a long, arduous journey.
 Reviews like this can make that journey much less difficult on you, which is my main desire here…to help make things easier for you.

-I strongly encourage you to head over to the New Rainmaker site and not only sign up for their podcast, but also get on the list to try out Rainmaker, which you can do on this page.
+I strongly encourage you to head over to the Rainmaker site and not only sign up for their free content, like any of their dozens of great podcasts, but also sign up for a free trial to take Rainmaker for a spin, which you can do on this page.

 This software is something special, and the only way you’ll really know if it’s for you is to sign up for a free trial and take it for a spin yourself.